tomasbasham/tomasbasham.github.io/_posts/2016-10-26-starting-out-in-cryengine-v.md

 [here](http://docs.cryengine.com/display/CEMANUAL/Setting+up+Wwise+for+CRYENGINE)
 but the two important console commands I used are:

+{% highlight conf %}
 s_DrawAudioDebug 1  <-- Display debug information about ATL middleware.
 s_AudioImplName CryAudioImplWwise  <-- Switch to the Wwise audio middleware.
 Other options include CryAudioImplFmod (for fmod studio) and CryAudioImplSDLMixer (for sdl mixer).
+{% endhighlight %}

 I also set these in my `system.cfg` file as mentioned earlier.
 Now every time I create a new project, or launch a current project the correct audio middleware